drazvan91/barcodescanner-sdk-cordova/docs/examples.md

 ## Build the sample apps

-In order to build the simple, extended, or matrix scan sample apps you must import one of them upon creation of your project as follows.
+In order to build the sample apps you must import one of them upon creation of your project as follows.

 Note that you will still need to add the platform and plugin as described in {@link cordova-integrate here}.
 You will also need to replace the license key in the samples with your license key.